-An abandoned vehicle is one that's been left in an open area or on road, and doesn't appear to have a known owner.
+An abandoned vehicle is one that's been left in an open area or on a road and doesn't appear to have a known owner.

 Anyone found guilty of abandoning a vehicle can face a fixed penalty of £200 or a fine up to £2,500.
-If you are fined, you can pay by debit or credit card.
+If you’re fined, you can pay by debit or credit card.

 Report an abandoned vehicle

-- details of any damage to the vehicle
+- the make and colour of the vehicle

 What we'll do

-If the vehicle is damaged and only fit for destruction, we'll arrange for it to be destroyed.
+If the vehicle's damaged and only fit for destruction we'll arrange for it to be destroyed.

-If we feel the vehicle may have some value, we'll try to find the owner and serve a seven day notice on them, asking them to collect the vehicle from our storage compound.
-There'll be a charge for this.
-If the vehicle isn't collected, we'll destroy it.
+If we feel the vehicle may have some value we'll try to find the owner and serve a seven day notice on them, asking them to remove the vehicle.
+If the vehicle isn't collected we'll destroy it.

 Getting rid of your old car